 Chemical Plant Operator Salary

-Men make up the majority of Chemical Plant Operators in the United States, bringing in about $20.10 per hour.
-Location and career duration each impact pay for this group, with the former having the largest influence.
-Job satisfaction for Chemical Plant Operators is high.
+Men make up the majority of Chemical Plant Operators in the United States, bringing in about $20.20 per hour.
+Location and career length each impact pay for this group, with the former having the largest influence.
+Most Chemical Plant Operators like their work and job satisfaction is high.
 Medical benefits are awarded to a large number, and most earn dental coverage.
-The data in this summary comes from the PayScale salary survey.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Chemical Plant Operator